Netec-Mx/mslearn-azure-ml/Instructions/03-Make-data-available.md

 You'll need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative-level access.

-## Provision an Azure Machine Learning workspace
+## Task 1: Provision an Azure Machine Learning workspace

 An Azure Machine Learning *workspace* provides a central place for managing all resources and assets you need to train and manage your models.
 You can interact with the Azure Machine Learning workspace through the studio, Python SDK, and Azure CLI.

 You'll use a Shell script which uses the Azure CLI to provision the workspace and necessary resources.
 Next, you'll use the Designer in the Azure Machine Learning studio to train and compare models.

-### Create the workspace and compute resources
+### Task 2: Create the workspace and compute resources

 To create the Azure Machine Learning workspace and compute resources, you'll use the Azure CLI.
 All necessary commands are grouped in a Shell script for you to execute.